elmish/templates/src/react/Content/README.md

 ## Creating a new project with the template

-In a terminal, run `dotnet fable-elmish-react` to create a project in the current directory.
+In a terminal, run `dotnet new fable-elmish-react` to create a project in the current directory.
 Type `dotnet new fable-elmish-react -n awesome` instead to create a subfolder named `awesome` and put the new project there.

 > The project will have the name of the directory.
 You may get some issues if the directory name contains some special characters like hyphens